-Last Thursday, I was invited to participate in the World Voices Festival at Westbeth Artists Housing.
-Audiences received a map and could wander from apartment to apartment, listening to readings (and checking out how other people live, which is an intensely New York past-time.)
+PEN World Voices Festival at Westbeth Artists Housing: audiences receive a map and can wander from apartment to apartment, listening to readings (and checking out how other people live, which is an intensely New York past-time.)
 I read from The Island Dwellers in Samantha and Stephen Hall’s gorgeous living room, surrounded by Stephen’s paintings.
-Stephen and Samantha were the consummate hosts, as were their two cats, Tank and Trevor.
-Trevor helped with mood lighting by unplugging a lamp during the second round of readings.
-Thank you for your lighting design expertise, Trevor Hall.

 Thanks to Lambda Literary and Pia Cortez for her review of The Island Dwellers.

 “The eleven stories that make up this collection are raw, intense in their longing, and tender in the most unexpected ways… Silverman shines in this collection the way sunlight hits the surface of water, forming rivulets of gold.”

 The Island Dwellers in the Wall Street Journal:

 When you’re scrolling through Powell’s Staff Picks (because where else do you procure new reading material as soon as your paychecks clear?) and you see your own book.
 In my two weeks at Portland Center Stage, I’d stop in on my way to rehearsal (morning) and my way home (evening.)
 I had to buy a giant bag, also from Powell’s, to get all the books back to New York.
 Takeaway: Powell’s is the one place on earth that can provide for all your needs, all the time.
 (And, thank you Lauren P.!)